api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 To create a proposal, you must not have created a proposal in the last seven days and you must hold at least 0.1% of the total pool shares.
 This required percentage, as well as other DAO parameters, can be adjusted by the DAO as described in [Dashboard Attributes](../contract-architecture/dashboard-attributes.md).
 To view the percentage of pool shares for an address, visit the [DAO Tracker wallets page](https://enormous.cloud/dao/api3/tracker/wallets).

-You can vote on all proposals or delegate your voting power to someone else.
+You can vote on all proposals regardless of the percentage of pool shares you own.
+See [How to Vote](voting.md) for instructions.
+Alternatively, you can delegate your voting power to someone else.
 See the [delegation pitch section](https://forum.api3.org/c/delegation-pitch/7) of the API3 forum for posts by community members offering to act as delegates or to post your own delegate pitch.

 ## Getting Started